Kremer K8 Spyder: K8

-Following on the success of the K7s in Interserie use, Kremer saw the opportunity to adapt their design to the new open-cockpit formulas that were allowed in the IMSA GT Championship and at the 24 Hours of Le Mans.
-Once again, the 962CK6s were used as a base, although some styling elements were changed between the CK7 and the new K8 Spyder in order to conform to the rules used in these events.
+Following the success of the K7s in Interserie use, Kremer saw the opportunity to adapt their design to the new open-cockpit formulas that were allowed in the IMSA GT Championship and at the 24 Hours of Le Mans.
+Once again, the 962 CK6s were used as a base, although some styling elements were changed between the K7 and the new K8 Spyder in order to conform to the rules used in these events.

-The K8s would be required to maintain their two-seater layout as had been used on the 962CK6s.
+The K8s would be required to maintain their two-seater layout as had been the case with the 962 CK6s.
 This meant that the large bodywork replacing the doors was replaced with a much lower design which incorporated a windshield.
 The rules also necessitated the addition of a rollbar to the top of the engine cover, to better protect a driver's head in the event of a rollover.
-Also, to meet engine requirements, Kremer chose to use a smaller variant of the Type-935 Flat-6, running only a 3.0 litre displacement.
+Also, to meet engine requirements, Kremer chose to use a smaller variant of the Type-935 Flat-6, running only a 3.0-litre displacement.
 The large snorkels for feeding the turbochargers were also replaced with a more discreet inlet.

 Four K8 Spyders were built by Kremer.

 Racing history

 The initial K7 made its debut during the 1992 Interserie season.
 Running alongside an unmodified 962CK6, the K7 was able to perform well in its first event at the Nürburgring on 17 May, winning one heat and finishing second overall before going on to win the Brands Hatch event overall on July 26.
 The K7 would go on to take victories at Zolder Circuit and Autodrom Most, leading to Kremer Racing winning the team's championship and Manuel Reuter winning the driver's championship.

 For 1993, a second K7 would be completed, replacing the older 962CK6.
 The team would immediately show their dominance in the series, finishing in first and second place at Jarama.
-Both cars would have top three finishes for the rest of the season until the final round when a lone K7 would suffer problems and finish in seventh.
+Both cars would have top-three finishes for the rest of the season until the final round when a lone K7 would suffer problems and finish in seventh.
 With four wins on the season, Giovanni Lavaggi was able to win the driver's championship, but Kremer would ultimately finish second to S.C.I. in the team's championship.

 In 1994, Kremer concentrated solely on the development of the new K8 Spyder for its debut at the 24 Hours of Le Mans.
-Backed by Gulf Oil sponsorship, the K8 Spyder would be the only open-cockpit car competing in the LMP1/C90 class.
+Directed by Project 100 Communications, bringing backing by Gulf Oil sponsorship, as well as other secondary sponsors, the K8 Spyder would be the only open-cockpit car competing in the LMP1/C90 class.
 The design proved its speed by qualifying second on the grid alongside a Courage-Porsche.
-Driver's Derek Bell, Robin Donovan, and Jürgen Lässig would run towards the top of the field for most of the race, but eventually they finished the race in sixth, nearly thirty laps behind the winning Dauer 962.
+Project 100 Communications brought two of the drivers; Derek Bell and Robin Donovan (partner in Project 100 Communications at the time), while Kremer brought Jürgen Lässig to the joint venture.
+They ran towards the top of the field for most of the race, but eventually they finished the race in sixth, nearly thirty laps behind the winning Dauer 962.